Medical Assistant Home Page

 Medical assistants are multi-skilled health professionals specifically educated to work in ambulatory settings performing administrative and clinical duties.
 The role of medical assistant requires mastery of a complex body of knowledge and specialized skills requiring both lecture-based education and practical experience that serve as standards for entry into the profession.

 The role of the Certified Medical Assistant, CMA (AAMA) varies depending on the location, size and specialty of the practice.
 Administrative duties may include using computer applications, preparing and maintaining patient records, processing insurance claims, handling correspondence and scheduling appointments.
 Clinical duties include taking medical histories, obtaining vital signs, preparing patients for examination, drawing blood, giving injections, performing EKG's, and assisting physicians during examination and minor office surgeries.
 Medical Assistants also apply pharmacology principles to prepare and administer medications.

-WMCC’s Medical Assistant Degree and Certificate programs are nationally accredited, and prepare graduates to sit for the national certification exam.
+WMCC’s Medical Assistant Certificate program is nationally accredited, and prepares graduates to sit for the national certification exam.
 Successful graduates will demonstrate proficiency in medical office procedures, clerical procedures, and electronic medical records management, and will understand the ethics and values associated with a career in allied health.

 Where CMA's work:

 - Surgical Specialties